Human Factors, Fatigue

 Human factors is a combination of aviation medicine, psychology, engineering and ergonomics.
 It encompasses all of these factors trying to understand the man/machine interface in the aircraft.
 It has its roots in aviation accident investigations resolving these where no clear technical cause could be found when aircraft became more and more reliable over the years.

-As a pilot or crew we need to be alert, healthy and fit so that the flight can be conducted without any problems.
+As a lone pilot or airline crew we need to be alert, healthy and fit so that the flight can be conducted without any problems.
 Remember that human fatigue can introduce issues possibly resulting in a disaster.

 The FAA defines fatigue as: "Fatigue is a general lack of alertness and degradation in mental and physical performance." (source: FAA Fact Sheet September, 2010).